 Directions/Outcrop: Drive from Nassfeld in the Pustertal to Pontebba, then drive N onto Strada Provinciale, Rt.
-112, stopping for the view to the E (N46° 30' 32.39", E13° 18' 09.96") OR take the main road from Villach to Tarvisio and Pontebba, then exit at Ugovizza and drive S into the Val Saisera.
+112, stopping at cemetery for view to the E (N46°30' 32.39", E13° 18' 09.96" is only good if climb very steep hill behind the cemetery) OR take the main road from Villach to Tarvisio and Pontebba, then exit at Ugovizza and drive S into the Val Saisera.

-View from Pontebba (Fig. 3-6): Looking E along the Val Tarvisio, one can see the E-W trace of the Sava-Fella fault running along the middle to S side of the valley as a S-dipping, N-vergent thrust that emplaces clastic, alluvial and shallow marine, middle Permian-lower Anisian rocks of the hangingwall (S side) onto mainly carbonate, lower-middle Triassic (Carnian-Anisian) rocks (N side).
+View from Pontebba (Fig. 3-6): Looking E along the Val Tarvisio, one can see the E-W trace of the Sava-Fella fault running along the middle to S side of the valley as a Sdipping, N-vergent thrust that emplaces clastic, alluvial and shallow marine, middle Permian-lower Anisian rocks of the hangingwall (S side) onto mainly carbonate, lowermiddle Triassic (Carnian-Anisian) rocks (N side).
 This thrust is inferred to continue at depth, offsetting a major S-vergent Miocene thrust, the Val Sugana thrust (VST) that is exposed in the W (Fig. 3-4).